twolfson/nightlife/cities/california_san-francisco.md

 - $8 for a mixed drink
 - Consistently great pop / indie / electronic DJs

+## Dovre club
+- Irish dive bar
+- Has people but not packed
+- No cover

 ## Elbo Room
 - Music venue, not a club
 - Medium dance floor
 - Filled but not crowded
 - No cover for the bar, $10 for shows

+## Elixir
+- No cover
+- A step above dive bar
+- $7 for mixed drink

+## Grand Nightclub
+- Steep cover ($20)
+- Expensive drinks ($10 for vodka/sprite)
+- Expensive coat check ($5)
+- Medium dance floor
+- 2 floors with plenty of room to dance but you won't be "on the dancefloor"
+- Epitome of the quintissential club
+    - Black light LED
+    - Bubble bath spray
+    - Confetti
+    - Large bubble machine
+- Electronic / pop music
+- On/off crowded
+    - Weather balloons

+## Harlot
+- Medium dance floor
+- Electronic / pop music
+- Packed

 ## The Fillmore
 - Music venue, not a club